feathersjs/docs/guides/chat/authentication.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9668636a9596d1e4a496)

-> **Note:** Creating a user with the same email address will only work once and fail when it already exists in the database.
-This is a restriction implemented for NeDB and might have to be implemented manually when using a different database.
+> **Note:** Creating a user with the same email address will only work once, then fail since it already exists in the database.
+This is a restriction implemented for NeDB; it might have to be implemented manually when using a different database.

-### Getting a token
+### Get a token

-To create a JWT we can now post the login information with the strategy we want to use (`local`) to the `authentication` service:
+To create a JWT, we can now post the login information to the `authentication` service, with the desired strategy (`local`):

 ```
 {